jeremiahsnapp/dev-lxc/README.md

 IP addresses from the range 10.0.3.150 - 254 can be assigned to the servers.
 If an IP address is not specified then a dynamic IP address is assigned when the server starts.

+#### mixlib-install Library Automatically Manages a Cache of Product Packages

 dev-lxc uses the [mixlib-install](https://github.com/chef/mixlib-install) library to download Chef products to a cache in `/var/dev-lxc` in the host VM.
 This cache is automatically mounted into each server when it starts.